-Conditions to completion are transaction-specific and may occasionally be contentious since the vendor craves transaction certainty, whereas the purchaser would typically require certain walk-away rights for protection (such as satisfactory due diligence being carried out by the purchaser).
-Conditions outside the control of parties, such as regulatory or governmental approvals, are often not controversial, but parties will often resist the insertion of events dictated by the other party such as the approval of the board or shareholders of the other party, so that this is not abused as a walk-away right after signing.
+Conditions as regards completion are transaction-specific and may occasionally be contentious since the vendor craves transaction certainty, whereas the purchaser would typically require certain walk-away rights for protection (such as satisfactory due diligence being carried out by the purchaser).
+Conditions outside the control of parties, such as regulatory or governmental approvals, are often uncontroversial.
+However, parties will often resist the insertion of events dictated by the other party, such as the approval of the board or shareholders of the other party, so that this is not abused as a walk-away right post signing the agreement.